Lightprotocol/light-protocol/README.md

 - insert_root_merkle_tree
 - close_merkle_tree_update_state (in case something goes wrong the update state account can be closed by the relayer)

-The anchor tests currently run only the merkle_tree_program tests.

-In general, both programs are finished and tested except for the spl token deposits and withdrawals.
-I am about to finish those up in the coming days which might impact the verifier program.

-The Merkle tree program is not affected this except the two functions initialize_new_merkle_tree_spl and withdraw_spl.
+The attacker program is a helper to try to call the merkle tree library functions from another program which should not have access to these.
+This program is used in the tests called "Cpi authority test", part of the verifier program tests.

 ### Batched Merkle tree updates